Contact Our Raptor Emergency Team 24/7 at:

-- Monday–Friday, 9am–5pm: Call our office at (970) 484-7756.
+- Monday–Friday, 9am–5pm you can also call our office at (970) 484-7756.

 - If you find a dead raptor, please call RMRP for information on what to do.

 Injured raptors require immediate specialized care.
-Any delay reduces the bird’s chance of recovery and release.
+Any delay reduces the raptors chance of recovery and release.
 Licensed wildlife rehabilitators are dedicated to healing sick and injured animals and raising orphaned youngsters with the goal of returning them to their natural home.
 They are licensed by state and federal agencies.
 RMRP is a licensed raptor rehabilitation facility.

 Note: Sometimes we receive common nighthawks or songbirds on the ground or injured.
 These are not raptors and we are not licensed to care for them at RMRP.
 Use the Animal Help Now website to find a local rehabilitator.